gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

+.. include:: <isonum.txt>

 Connectors and Wires
 ====================

-There are many types of connectors for use in FTC.
+There are many types of connectors for use in FTC\ |reg|.
 Here are the most common connectors you will find on an FTC robot.

 .. glossary::